paalamugan/override-angularjs-ng-clipboard/README.md

 # Override-angularjs-ng-clipboard

 Just for learning purposes.
-How to override a existing angularjs directive.
+How to override a existing angularjs ngclipboard directive.

 View Demo: https://angularjs-clipboard.netlify.app